slam10s/may-madness/docs/2020-21/ncaam/matches/R2_25-28_NCST_vs_SCAR.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- South Carolina should win 4 or more singles matches _65%_ of the time.
+- South Carolina should win 4 or more singles matches *65%* of the time.
-- NC State should win 4 or more singles matches _11%_ of the time.
+- NC State should win 4 or more singles matches *11%* of the time.
-- The winner of the doubles point will decide the match the other _24%_ of the time.
+- The winner of the doubles point should decide the match the other *24%* of the time.
-- If South Carolina wins the doubles point, their chances of winning the dual improve to _89%_.
+- If South Carolina wins the doubles point, their chances of winning the dual improve to *89%*.
-- If NC State wins the doubles point, their chances of winning the dual improve to _35%_.
+- If NC State wins the doubles point, their chances of winning the dual improve to *35%*.

 ------